Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

           [$"Toffoli"(0,1 arrow.r 2)$ #comment[Toffoli gate on the $2^"nd"$ qubit conditioned on the qubits 0,1]], ded,
         [*end if*], ded,
       [*end for*],
       [Measure(2) #comment[Projective measurement of the $2^"nd"$ qubit]],
       [Measure(3)],
       [*return* 8000 shots from the measurements],
   )
 ) <circuit-algorithm>

-The entire circuit looks like @circuit-measurement-step-9.
-In order to measure the circuit at different points, this circuit is executed until different points (steps), and a measurement of the qubits $q_2$ and $q_3$ is carried out after each step.
+In order to measure the circuit at different points, @circuit-algorithm is executed with $k=1$ up to $k=9$, which results in 9 measurement points for this ciruit.
-Due to the wavefunction collapse, a new circuit has to be executed and measured for each measurement step.
 The circuit corresponding to the first measurement step can be seen in @circuit-measurement-step-1.
-The circuit used for the last measurement step (step 9) can be seen in @circuit-measurement-step-9.
+The entire circuit, corresponding to measurement step 9, is depicted in @circuit-measurement-step-9.
+Measurements are performed by applying the Pauli Z operator on qubits $q_2$ and $q_3$ after each execution, see the end section of @circuit-algorithm.
+Due to the wavefunction collapse, the circuit has to be regenerated, reexecuted, and measured for each measurement step $k$.
+Consequently, this approach does not employ repeated measurements as utilized in a quantum monitoring protocol or within the framework of Zeno quantum dynamics @gherardiniErgodicityRandomlyPerturbed2017 @fischerObservationQuantumZeno2001 @schaferExperimentalRealizationQuantum2014.
+For a single measurement step with $k=1$, all four qubits ($q_0$, $q_1$, $q_2$, and $q_3$) are each initialized in state $|0 angle.r$.
+Measuring the circuit in this state would result in $00_2$.
+Upon initialization, two Hadamard gates are applied to qubits $q_0$ and $q_1$, as documented by @circuit-measurement-step-1.
+Following this, a CNOT gate operation is executed with $q_0$ as controll qubit, operating on $q_2$.
+Subsequently, the measurement of qubit $q_2$ yields a binary outcome of 0 or 1 with equal probability, reflecting a 50% chance for each outcome, while the measurement of $q_3$ still returns 0.
+Of course, these results will only occur under ideal circumstances.
+On current NISQ devices noise falsifies these measurement outcomes.
+The goal of the approach in this thesis is to make use of this noise in order to distinguish between quantum computers and simulators based on their noise profile.
+With an increasing number of gates, the amount of noise slowly accumulates. //TODO: add more information? this is one of the reasons, why we measure at different steps in the circuit.

 All circuits for measurement steps in between are in the appendix (see @appendix).
 #figure(
   image("images/walker-step-1.svg", height: 20%),